 Spending a night in the Wadi Rum desert in Jordan

 The desert has countless Bedouin camps.
 Just check Booking.com and be amazed.
 If you take a look at the map on booking, you will see that this desert is a pretty touristic place considering the number of Wadi Rum hotels.

-There is a huge range of Wadi Rum desert camps, for you to choose from.
 From basic desert tens to luxurious Mars-like bubble tents (which have a clear roof so that you can watch the stars as you are falling asleep), Wadi Rum deserts had accommodations for any kind of traveller.

 Wadi Rum desert: Booking a Bedouin camp

-Most Wadi Rum camps offer extra tours in the desert, as there are some touristic spots.
-During a Wadi Rum desert tour, you’ll see special rocks which form the amazing Mars-like desert landscapes.
 Of course, there will be plenty of opportunities to take some spectacular photos for your Instagram account.
 Those tours can vary in price and duration, starting from 3 hours to a full day.

 I booked the accommodation 3 hours before arriving at the Wadi Rum desert.
-Booking.com gave me a really good deal, as it was a last-minute accommodation in Wadi Rum desert.
-But I don’t recommend booking last-minute if your group is bigger.
-Most of the times, Wadi Rum desert a busy place and you might not find something suitable for you.
+Booking.com gave me a really good deal, as it was a last-minute accommodation in the Wadi Rum desert.

-But we weren’t sure if we want to spend a night in the Wadi Rum desert, so that’s why we didn’t make a fuss about it, and the same was applied to everything else during our trip in Jordan.
-I was super relaxed, booking hotels a night before getting there or sometimes even a few hours before.
-Yes, it a spontaneous trip to Wadi Rum desert and it was super awesome!
+But we weren’t sure if we wanted to spend a night in the Wadi Rum desert, so that’s why we didn’t make a fuss about it, and the same was applied to everything else during our trip in Jordan.

-Sometimes, when you are not sure about what you want to see, or what you will find, it’s better to have a flexible schedule and say ‘Yes’ to whatever comes your way.
+Sometimes, when you are not sure about what you want to see or what you will find, it’s better to have a flexible schedule and say ‘Yes’ to whatever comes your way.

+Spending a night in the Wadi Rum desert in Jordan